Oneida Institute: Enrollment

-Whitestown Seminary & afterwards
+Whitestown Seminary and afterwards

 To satisfy debts its facilities were sold to the Free Will Baptists, who created the Whitestown Seminary in 1844.
 A condition of the sale was that the new seminary admit students of "all colors".
 Several Oneida Institute students enrolled.
-Whitestown Seminary merged with the Cobb Divinity School to form the Free Will Baptist Bible School, which moved to the New Hampton Institute in 1854 before moving to Bates College in 1870 and eventually merging the school's religion department.
+It was consolidated in 1845 with the Clinton Seminary.
+Whitestown Seminary merged with the Cobb Divinity School to form the Free Will Baptist Bible School, which moved to the New Hampton Institute in 1854 before moving to Bates College in 1870 and eventually merging with the school's religion department.
+However, the Whitestown Seminary in Whitestown was publishing a catalog as late as 1878.

-A predecessor of the Whitestown Seminary was the school of H. H. Kellog, in Clinton.
+A predecessor of the Whitestown Seminary was the school of H. H. Kellogg, in Clinton.
 Elizabeth, "lady principal", daughter of Robert Everett, two of whose brothers attended the Oneida Institute, married John Jay Butler.

 According to Appletons' Cyclopædia of American Biography, in 1845 Green founded a Manual Labor School in Whitesboro.

-The school buildings are no longer standing: the land is now occupied by a factory, a funeral home, and some residences.
+The school buildings are no longer standing, and the campus land has been reused for a factory, a funeral home, and some residences.